-Eighth Circuit Clears Pre-Michael Brown Ferguson Police Officers
+Ferguson Police Cleared on Pre-Michael Brown Beating

 The officers claimed that Davis became combative about being jailed and lashed out first.
 They denied beating him while handcuffed.

+On the road to trial, Ferguson made nationwide headlines when Darren Wilson, a white police officer for the city, shot and killed an unarmed Michael Brown, who was black, on Aug.
+9, 2014.

+In 2016, a year after the U.S. Department of Justice cleared Wilson of civil-rights violations with regard to Brown’s shooting, a federal jury cleared the officers who beat Davis.

-Davis appealed to the Eighth Circuit after a federal jury cleared the officers.
-His appeal had several points: the court’s denial of his Batson challenge (peremptory challenge in jury selection), the admission of his hospital records, exclusion of records he claimed showed one of the officers to be racist, and Ferguson’s failure to keep the jail surveillance tapes of the incident.
+Davis’ appeal to the Eighth Circuit had several points: the court’s denial of his Batson challenge (peremptory challenge in jury selection), the admission of his hospital records, exclusion of records he claimed showed one of the officers to be racist, and Ferguson’s failure to keep the jail surveillance tapes of the incident.

 Davis’ counsel entered a Batson challenge after Ferguson attorneys struck the lone prospective black juror during the jury selection process.
 A Batson challenge is an objection to the validity of a peremptory challenge, on grounds that the other party used it to exclude a potential juror based on race, ethnicity or sex.

-“He made a prima facie showing that this strike was racially motivated because he is African-American and all of the officers are Caucasian,” Eight Circuit Judge Duane Benton wrote in the June 9 opinion.
+“He made a prima facie showing that this strike was racially motivated because he is African-American and all of the officers are Caucasian,” the June 9 opinion in the case states.
 “The officers offered a race-neutral rationale that the district court found credible: the venireperson worked as a security officer in a nursing home and the officers’ attorney stated that he was concerned ‘she would confuse or compare her use of force with the use of force that’s appropriate in this case.’”

-Davis argued that admission of his hospital records constituted improper character evidence and impermissible hearsay, and that the trial court erred in not allowing racist emails received by Ferguson police Sgt.
+Crediting the rationale of the Ferguson officers, a three-judge panel nixed Davis’ claim that admission of his hospital records constituted improper character evidence and impermissible hearsay.
+Davis also failed to sway the panel that the trial court erred in not allowing racist emails received by Ferguson police Sgt.
 William J. Mudd.

 The circuit also found credible Mudd’s reason why the tape wasn’t preserved: that he was given the wrong date to preserve.
-Chief Judge William Jay Riley and Judge James B. Loken concurred.
+Chief U.S. Judge William Jay Riley and U.S. Judge James B. Loken concurred.